kamalbuilds/ZkPod/README.md

 The project has a very bright future scope as it could be extended to every Degree's and All Types of Universities ranging from Medical , Eingennering , Lawyer .

 This will help to keep the system free from fake degree holders

+How to get started with the repo

+`npm i' or 'yarn'

+`npm run dev' or 'yarn dev'